nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

-The next subroute makes use of this `root` variable to serve content from the `/nix-apps/` and `/store-apps/` directories, which are the built-in and marketplace plugins for NextCloud.
-You will likely need this even if you are just using NextCloud out of the box.
+The next subroute makes use of this `root` variable to serve content from the `/nix-apps/` and `/store-apps/` directories, which are the built-in and marketplace plugins for Nextcloud.
+You will likely need this even if you are just using Nextcloud out of the box.

 ```nix
 {